winitzki/scall/tutorial/programming_dhall.md

 So, it appears natural to use the list `[1, 2, 3]` itself (of type `List Natural`) as the "seed" value.
 The "step" function will compute the tail of the list and stop the stream when the list becomes empty.

-Let us we implement a general function of type `List a → Stream a` that converts a finite list into a finite stream.
+We now implement a general function of type `List a → Stream a`   converting a finite list into a finite stream.
 We will need a helper function `headTail` that computes the head and the tail of a `List` if it is non-empty.

 ```dhall